We may not be done with 2016 yet, but with this week's Critics' Choice Awards, the 2017 awards season has officially kicked off!

 Evan is wearing: Primer • Foundation in PS1 • Concealer in PC1 and PC2 • Powder in PF2 • Highlighter in Moonlight • Eyeshadow in Chrome • Eyeshadow in Light Pewter and Amythest • Mascara • Brow pencil in Slate and Blonde • Lipstick in Duchess

-What I like: Viola's wavy bob.
-This hairstyle is fabulous on her!
+Viola's wavy long bob hairstyle is fabulous on her!
 I also like her glossy pink lips and even the purple shadow, all the way up to the brows.
 Black shadow and liner closer to the lashes makes her eyes pop.
-What I'd change: The false lashes should be fluffier, and her brows could use more definition.
+The only things I'd change are the false lashes, which should be fluffier, and her brows, which could use more definition.

-What I like: Sarah's cool-toned, electric pink lipstick.
-It's not an easy shade to wear, but it really works with her skin tone—and brings the white dress to life.
+Sarah's cool-toned orchid pink lipstick is not an easy shade to wear, but it really works with her skin tone—and brings the white dress to life.
 I also like her deep side part and wavy short hair.
-Her dark, straight brows frame her face well.
-What I'd change: This high-contrast rooty blonde is so not my thing!
-I also think the black liner under her lashes drags her face down; it needs blending into the waterlines.
+Even the rooty blonde I feel is okay, because it matches her brows and eye colour.

-What I like: Kate's brown smoky eyes.
-Yes, they're always her go-to, but she made them a little more dramatic this time, applying the colour in a rounded, elongated shape and taking it underneath the eyes.
-I also appreciate the natural lashes, lips and brows.
-What I'd change: Besides the fact that she looks freshly injected, the contour is making her face seem dirty/muddy.
-While her hair did need to be up with these puffed sleeves, the long tendrils around her face have a "prom" vibe.
+Yes, brown smoky eyes are always Kate's go-to, but she made them a little more dramatic this time, applying the colour in an elongated shape and taking it underneath the eyes.
+I also appreciate the pink lipstick and natural lashes.
+The hairstyle has a slight "prom" vibe, though, what with the volume at the top and the long tendrils around her face.

-What I like: Ariel's skin is absolutely gorgeous.
+Ariel's skin is absolutely gorgeous.
 The pink lipstick and matching blush are super-pretty on her, and I actually like the graphic black eyeliner—at least what we can see of it.
-What I'd change: The bangs!
-With the rounded sides, they just don't work on her face shape at all.
-(Plus, they hide her good brows and the cool liner.)
+But these bangs need to go.
+With the rounded sides, they just don't work on her face shape.
 The top knot makes her like a Flintstone, not a sophisticated starlet!